When was the last time someone appreciated you at work?

 Appreciation in form of a simple "thank you" note can do wonders and so can a coffee mug.
 Pick any of the appreciation messages from down below and send it over to your peers or subordinates-- the emotion behind it matters more than the face value attached to it (although in reality, the materialistic value does help the case).

 An important thing to check while developing a culture of appreciation is to see what it brought to the table.
 Running Pulse Surveys can help in figuring out an employee's perception of any program and then there's tracking their performance, which directly assists in improved work ethic and better results.

-Now that we know enough about the direct impact of recognition and tips to keep in mind while running a proper appreciation program, let’s have a look at how one can appreciate their compatriots at work with employee appreciation messages which would even add frills to a coffee mug.
+Now that we know enough about the direct impact of words of recognition and appreciation, here are a few tips to keep in mind while running a proper appreciation program, let’s have a look at how one can appreciate their compatriots at work with employee appreciation day messages which would even add frills to a coffee mug.